Certifying Macroscopic Quantum Mechanics via Hypothesis Testing with Finite Data: Introduction

-\titleparagraph{Intro 2---} In this Letter, we focus precisely on this second aspect: the certification process in experiments aiming to prepare macroscopic quantum superposition states of a single massive particle.
+In this work, we focus precisely on this second aspect: the certification process in experiments aiming to prepare macroscopic quantum superposition states of a single massive particle.
 More specifically, we frame the problem as a binary hypothesis test~\cite{Tsang2013} where, given a set of $\nm$ position measurements, we aim to distinguish between two hypotheses: the null hypothesis $\hypothesis_0$, consistent with classical mechanics, and the alternative hypothesis $\hypothesis_1$, which assumes quantum mechanical behavior.
 Framing the certification problem in this way allows us to compare different statistical tests---such as the likelihood ratio test and the visibility test---and to analyze their performance as a function of the number of measurements $\nm$ and the level of decoherence.

-For concreteness, we apply this framework to recent experimental proposals involving levitated nanoparticles~\cite{RodaLlordes2023, Neumeier2024}, a promising platform for testing the superposition principle at unprecedented mass and delocalization scales.
-The center-of-mass motion of these systems has been experimentally cooled to the quantum ground state~\cite{Delic2020, Magrini2021, Tebbenjohanns2021, Ranfagni2022, Kamba2022, Piotrowski2023}, and mildly delocalized beyond its zero-point fluctuations~\cite{Rossi2024, Kamba2025}.
+We apply this framework to recent experimental proposals involving levitated nanoparticles~\cite{RodaLlordes2023, Neumeier2024}, a promising platform for testing the superposition principle at unprecedented mass and delocalization scales.
+Furthermore, we show that our findings extend to a wide range of well-defined macroscopic quantum states.
+The center-of-mass motion of these systems has been experimentally cooled to the quantum ground state~\cite{Delic2020, Magrini2021, Tebbenjohanns2021, Ranfagni2022, Kamba2022, Piotrowski2023}, and mildly delocalized beyond its zero-point fluctuations~\cite{Rossi2025, Kamba2025}.
 For the dynamical protocols in these proposals, we show that, remarkably, the likelihood ratio test---the optimal hypothesis testing method---could exponentially reduce the number of measurements needed to certify quantum mechanics at a given significance level, outperforming conventional interference visibility tests.
 As we shall argue, these results can open the door to a decoherence-tolerant certification process which requires fewer measurements, thereby reducing also the impact of run-to-run variability.